wyuzhang/levelup-sdk-ios/README.md

 * **[LUClaim](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUClaim.html)**: Represents a user's claim on a campaign.
 * **[LUCohort](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUCohort.html)**: When a user claims a campaign, they do so through a cohort.
 This could be through a social network or a particular advertisement.
 * **[LUCreditCard](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUCreditCard.html)**: Users have one or more credit cards to use as payment methods.
-* **[LUDonation](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUDonation.html)**: If a user has chosen a cause, and they place a qualifying order, an `LUDonation` will be created along with the order.
-* **[LUInterstitialAction](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUInterstitialAction.html)**: Interstitial actions may be shown on some merchant or receipt screens to promote a campaign.
+**[LUInterstitial](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUInterstitial.html)**: Interstitial actions may be shown on some merchant or receipt screens to promote a campaign.
 * **[LULocation](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LULocation.html)**: A merchant has one or more locations, which are physical places users can pay.
 * **[LULoyalty](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LULoyalty.html)**: Contains information about a user's loyalty progress at a specific merchant.
 * **[LUMerchant](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUMerchant.html)**: A place of business that accepts LevelUp for payment.